How to Care for Aging Hair

 Coloring Fine Hair

 Chemical coloring products are great for fine hair.
 They raise the scales of the cuticle, which creates an overall impression of volume.
 The down side is that chemically colored hair tends to be dry.
-To counteract this, apply a deep conditioner once a week, but make sure it’s designed for fine hair—anything else will weigh your hair down and you’ll be back to square one.
+To counteract this, apply a deep conditioner once a week, but make sure it’s formulated for fine hair—anything else will weigh your hair down and you’ll be back to square one.

 If conventional chemical coloring products cause your hair too much damage, you may want to try a progressive colorant instead.
 Products like Grecian Formula gently and gradually darken hair without ammonia and peroxide.
 If you're in the United States, however, such products do contain lead acetate, which may pose a health risk.
 This substance is banned for cosmetic use in Europe and Canada.